ogodinez93/PyBer_Analysis/README.md

 ![alt text](analysis/PyBer_fare_summary.png)

 ## Summary
-It is difficult to calculate the true cost comparison, considering there is no data showing travel time and distance traveled.
-There is no rate difference for peak hours that may provide optimum travel times for employees.
-It may be beneficial to calculate the differences in costs based on distance and peak versus off peak travel times.
+It is hard to compute the genuine cost examination, considering there is no information demonstrating travel time and separation voyaged.
+There is no rate distinction for top hours that may give ideal travel times to representatives.
+It might be useful to ascertain the distinctions in costs dependent on separation and pinnacle versus off pinnacle travel times.